Wardergrip/MedievalMadness/README.md

 ## Combat

-Combat is an essential part of the game and being able to divide the tasks was quite important.
-We discussed what differences each weapon would have so that the other programmer could start on everything regarding the ragdoll side of things and I could make the actual weapons.

 ### Health
 For the health system, it was interesting to work on a reversed health system.
-Instead of having a max number and reducing it to 0, you start at 0 and it increases more and more until you hit a kill condition.
-For those that are unfamiliar with what I am talking about, we use the Super Smash Brothers health system.
-Instead of dying when health hits 0, you die when you leave the play area and in our case hit the spikes too fast.
-The higher your health, the harder you get knocked back and the easier it is to hit the velocity treshold of the spikes.
+Instead of having a max number and reducing it to 0, you start at 0 and it increases more and more until you hit a kill condition; similar to the Super Smash Brothers health system.
+Instead of dying when health hits 0, you die when you leave the play area or in our case hit the spikes too fast.
+The higher your health, the further you get knocked back and the easier it is to hit the velocity treshold of the spikes.

 ### Weapons
 All weapons have a different weight, hitbox, durability, damage and knockback.
 Although the health value is a big contributor to the amount of knockback that is applied, the knockback value makes it so that some weapons are far better than others to finish off other players.
 But, other weapons that are light and have small knockback are better at dealing damage.

+The ragdoll only needs access to the weight of the weapon to keep in mind to appy forces.
+Besides this, the weapon and ragdoll system are almost completely seperate

 Weapon spawning like the game rounds is weighted.
 ```cs